Virviglaz/stm32f103/README.md

 delay_us(1000);
 ```

-... also available ADC, CRC, RTC and I2C drivers
+... also available ADC, CRC and RTC drivers

 Development is in progress.
 Examples will be provided.
 For remarks contact me to pavelnadein@gmail.com